mtlynch/mtlynch.io/content/notes/htfp-live/index.md

 ## Who should take this course?

-The type of writing that succeeds on Hacker News is from authors who write about technical topics like software and hardware or about running a business related to those domains.
+The type of writing that succeeds on Hacker News is technical topics like software and hardware or about running a business related to those domains.

-This course is likely a good match for you if you fall in any of the following categories:
+This course is likely a good match for you if you fall into any of the following categories:

 - You're interested in writing articles about software, hardware, or entrepreneurship.
 - You've submitted articles to Hacker News in the past and can't understand why they didn't get attention when similar articles from other authors succeeded.